Strictly unveils trio of new pro dancers

 The 18-strong dance team will be completed by well-known faces including Kevin Clifton, Karen Clifton, Anton Du Beke, Oti Mabuse and Pasha Kovalev.

-In announcing the new team members, executive producer Louise Rainbow thanked the contribution Cole and Hewitt had made to the top-rating show.
+In announcing the new team members, executive producer Louise Rainbow thanked Cole and Hewitt for their contributions to the top-rating show.

 "A huge thank you goes to Brendan from all of us for 15 amazing series of Strictly," said Rainbow.